Oliboy50/docker-symfony-vm/README.md

 ### Starting VM hanging / VirtualBox warning when running `docker-machine-dev`
 This issue comes from the 5.x versions of VirtualBox.
-There are currently 2 workarounds for this kind of issue:
+First, try to update VirtualBox (I don't have this issue on Windows 10 / Docker Machine 0.5.0 / VirtualBox 5.0.10).
+If you still have this issue with the latest VirtualBox, there are currently 2 workarounds:

 - (Recommended) Each time you run `docker-machine-dev`, you'll have to close the VirtualBox warning window.

 or

 - Installed the last 4.x version of VirtualBox.
-(Personnaly, I use VirtualBox 4.3.26r98988 which works just fine.)
+(I used VirtualBox 4.3.26 when I used Windows 8.1 with Docker Machine 0.3.0)